remotephone/blog.rmtph.one/_posts/2016-12-26-practical-docker-part2.md

 docker run -dit -p 8888:80 -v /home/ubuntu/gits/CyberChef/:/usr/local/apache2/htdocs httpd
 ~~~

 Of course, replace directories as appropriate.
 If you go to your forwarded (or not) port in your browser and the build/prod/ directory, you have a working instance of cyberchef!
 Let's pull a random sample from the internet and see if we can decode it.
 I first chose the sample from this [page](https://isc.sans.edu/forums/diary/Obfuscated+SQL+Injection+attacks/9397/).
 This sample will be good because we can check our work against their results.

+We're looking at this as though our IDS alert or packet capture of malicious traffic came to our desk for analysis.
 First, let's clean up the code a little bit using Generic Code Beautify and URL Decode.

 ![Debofus 1]({{ site.url }}/images/cyberchefdeob1.PNG){: .center-image }